TUDB-Labs/MixLoRA/README.md

 print(start.elapsed_time(end))
 ```

-For m-LoRA, we injected these codes into the `train` function in `mlora/trainer.py` to measure the time elapsed, and we computed the token computation latency by dividing these times by the number of tokens in one batch.
+For MoE-PEFT, we injected these codes into the `train` function in `moe_peft/trainer.py` to measure the time elapsed, and we computed the token computation latency by dividing these times by the number of tokens in one batch.
 The peak GPU memory usage was collected using [`torch.cuda.max_memory_allocated` API](https://pytorch.org/docs/stable/generated/torch.cuda.max_memory_allocated.html).
 Every metric was collected by running the experiment 10 times separately and calculating the average value.

 ## Configuration of MixLoRA